In Rajya Sabha elections, an aggressive stand by BJP to upset opposition math

 In Gujarat where it has fielded an extra candidate, the party hopes to bank in on the discontentment among the Congress leaders.
 The BJP currently has 99 members in the legislature and this leaves it with 23 surplus votes.
 It would need 38 votes in total to elect the additional member to the Upper House.

-In Maharashtra a candidate needs 42 votes to win.
+In Maharashtra, a candidate needs 42 votes to win.
 With 122 members, the BJP can easily send three of its candidates to the Rajya Sabha.
-However the party decided to filed Vijaya Rahatkar, the fourth candidate.
+However, the party decided to filed Vijaya Rahatkar, the fourth candidate.
 The Shiv Sena has 63 members which means it has a surplus of 21 votes after it elects one of its candidates.

-In Uttar Pradesh the gamble is for the 9th seat.
+In Uttar Pradesh, the gamble is for the 9th seat.
 Naresh Agarwal who was denied a Rajya Sabha ticket quit the Samajwadi Party to join the BJP.
 His close aid, Anil Agarwal is contesting the 9th seat as a BJP candidate.
 Agarwal has already said that his son who is a member of the UP assembly would vote for Anil Agarwal.

 In UP, an RS candidate needs 37 votes to be elected.
-The BJP has 311 members and with its allies the tally stands at 324.
+The BJP has 311 members and with its allies, the tally stands at 324.
 296 votes would ensure that the BJP elects 8 of its candidates.
 This would leave the party with 18 surplus votes.
-On this basis Agarwal would need 10 more votes.
+On this basis, Agarwal would need 10 more votes.

 OneIndia News